naderaly/gp-load-balancer/haproxy-icap.md

-This documentation shows the steps for installing & configuring haproxy to be used as ICAP server load balancer for icap01.glasswall-icap.com & icap02.glasswall-icap.com.
+This documentation shows the steps for installing & configuring haproxy to be used as ICAP server load balancer for ICAP servers.

 ## Auto Installation